 Few business owners enjoy micromanaging their employees, but it’s hard to disconnect and not worry about day-to-day operations whilst you’re away.
-Holidays help you de-stress and clear your mind.
+Days off can help you de-stress and clear your mind.
 They won’t do you much good if you spend your days responding to emails or taking business phone calls.
 Even if you can’t avoid work entirely, these five tips will help you manage your business while still enjoying your time off.

 1. Tell Your Employees and Selected Clients Beforehand

-Out-of-office voicemail messages and email auto-responders are helpful reminders of your holiday status, but they shouldn’t be your only announcement to your staff, top clients, and/or partners.
+Out-of-office voicemail messages and email auto-responders are helpful reminders of your ‘on leave’ status, but they shouldn’t be your only announcement to your staff, top clients, and/or partners.
 At least one month in advance, inform your employees and partners of your holiday schedule so they can follow up on projects beforehand.
 Provide them with the contact information for your second-in-command.
 If you’re closing up shop while you’re gone, email your clients, announce the change of hours on social media, and post a sign on your storefront window weeks in advance.

 2. Enlist a Second-in-Command

 Every business owner needs a stand-in for when they’re gone.
 This might be your COO, or for small companies, your most competent and reliable manager.
 Make sure the person you choose is someone you feel comfortable leaving in charge, regardless of their title.
 If you haven’t already, nominate someone on your team to manage daily operations and field all questions or concerns while you’re gone.
 Meet with this individual before you leave for your holiday to review procedures for tasks, and make sure the rest of your staff knows who will be in charge while you’re out of the office.
 If your phone system allows it, set your calls to forward to your second-in-command.

 3. Set Communication Parameters